 Compare prices at 4 resellers Pros: Durable, great weather protection, excellent features, awesome storm collar

-Cons: A bit large and bulky, expensive, face fabric easily stains.
+Cons: A bit large and bulky, baggy fit, expensive, face fabric easily stains

-Bottom line: A fantastic hardshell that has a perfect set of features and an amazing collar, but comes at a hefty price.
+Bottom line: A fantastic hardshell that has a great set of features and an amazing collar, but comes at a hefty price.

 Mobility and Fit

 This shell is cut to Arc'teryx's "Athletic Fit," standard, meaning that it includes plenty of room underneath for layering.
-To us, it felt bulky and baggy in the chest and lacks the mid-back draw cord like the one found on the Rab Latok Alpine Jacket to snug everything up.
+To us, it felt bulky and baggy in the chest while also feeling too short at the hem.
 While it is designed to allow plenty of layering underneath, we feel that the cut of this jacket could hardly be called "athletic."
 Additionally, the heavy weight Gore-Tex Pro membrane is stiff and crinkly, making this one of the less mobile jackets available.

 That said, we liked how the hood fit, even with a helmet on, allowing for movement of the head and helmet within the hood, rather than moving with it, but our visibility was never impaired.
-The hemline of this jacket is at waist level, which we found to be sufficient, but we have to admit that we liked a lower hem for skiing a little bit better.
-People with a larger frame will do well with the fit of this jacket, as it doesn't have any of the constrictions we found with The North Face Fuseform Brigandine 3L.
-6 out of 10 possible points.
+The hemline of this jacket is at waist level, and we have to admit that we liked a lower hem for skiing a little bit better.
+People with a larger frame will do well with the fit of this jacket, as it doesn't have any of the constrictions we found on some of the more genuinely "athletic fits" that we tested, but there is no doubt that it does not have the same fine-tuned fit as the Arc'teryx Alpha FL, or the Outdoor Research Axiom.
+In fact, in this year's review, only the Marmot Speed Light had a poorer fit for our body, and so we gave it 5 out of 10 points.

 Venting and Breathability